 Types of Sustainability

 The idea of sustainable development is tempting.
 It has evolved as a development catchword and become one of the key challenges of the century.
 The term itself, however, has resisted unanimously acceptance (Clark 2007, Dietz and Neumayer 2007, Sachs 2005).
 Though there is considerable political consensus on the notion of sustainability, the scientific consensus regarding the fundamental question ‘what to sustain?’
 (Arrow et al. 2012, Dobson 1996, Robert, Parris and Leiserowitz, 2005, Stone, 2003) has still not been reached (Brand 2009).
 We must discriminate between a number of approaches in order to reach a substantive definition (Neumayer 2007).
 As mentioned earlier, in economics, one debate is over what sort of capitals ought to be preserved for current and future generations (Arrow et al. 2012, Costanza et al. 2007).
-At a conceptual level, this is the choice between strong sustainability and weak sustainability (Pezzey and Toman, 2002), a classic dispute between Solow (1974) and Georgescu-Roegen (1971).
+At a conceptual level, this is the choice between strong sustainability and weak sustainability (Pezzey and Toman 2002), a classic dispute between Solow (1974) and Georgescu-Roegen (1971).

 Strong Sustainability

 Strong sustainability is hard to define unambiguously, although it is based on the notion that views natural capital to a greater and lesser extent non-substitutable in the production processes.
 It defends the critical role of natural capital due to its unique contribution for sustenance and well-being (environment, eco-system services) and holds that it is non-substitutable with any other type of capital (for example, produced capital, social capital).
 Thus, all types of capitals should be independently maintained.
 In this paradigm, any development process which does not preserve natural capital is bound to lead towards an unsustainable growth path (Mulia, Behura and Kar 2016, Neumayer 2003).
 Strong sustainability aims at box D in Figure 4 where the quality of life is achieved without tapping into natural capital as the only sustainable solution.
 Whereas in weak sustainability, box C is also acceptable as long as net aggregate value in monetised terms of all types of capital is larger than the value of the degraded environment, or outputs are greater than inputs.

+Strong sustainability is mainly favoured by the environmentalists who explain the function of natural capital under four broad categories: (1) it provides raw materials for production and consumption; (2) it assimilates waste associated with consumption and production; (3) it provides eco-system services and (4) it provides basic life support functions (Ekins et al. 2003, Pearce and Turner 1990, Roberts et al. 2013).
+The fourth category, therefore, is not only a direct determinant of human welfare, but also provides foundation to the first three categories.
+The substitution between the first and second categories of natural capital and produced capital may be possible, to some extent, with high production efficiencies and advanced waste management technologies.
+However, the basic life support feature of natural capital is certainly not substitutable and, therefore, development should be subjected to strong sustainability rule (Dietz and Neumayer 2007 and Roberts et al. 2013).

 Figure 4: Sustainability and Quality of Life (Human Well-Being)